-Matt Nguyen has dedicated his career to empowering children, families, and communities across California through public education, policy advocacy, and constitutional rights litigation.
+The son of Vietnam War refugees, Matt Nguyen has dedicated his career to empowering children and families across California through teaching, policy advocacy, and constitutional rights litigation.

-The son of Vietnam War refugees, Matt’s family story informs his deep commitment to service.
+Matt’s family story informs his deep commitment to service.

 Matt’s parents fled South Vietnam as child refugees during the tragic fall of Saigon.
 They arrived in American refugee camps with minimal English and only pennies to their name.

-In his free time, Matt enjoys going on hikes with his Shiba Inu (Natsu), traveling abroad, and volunteering for local Boy Scout Troop 319—where he earned the rank of Eagle Scout.
+Matt was recognized as a top 100 changemaker by U.S. Attorney Preet Bharara and as an emerging global leader by Veterans Affairs Secretary Bob McDonald.
+In his free time, Matt enjoys going on hikes with Natsu, his Shiba Inu; traveling abroad; and volunteering with BSA Troop 319—where, a decade ago, he earned the rank of Eagle Scout.